UTEL-UIUC/gtfs_segments/paper/paper.md

   \label{fig:snapping_difficulty}
 \end{figure}

-The `gtfs-segments` overcomes these challenges by increasing the route resolution (i.e., adding points in between geo-coordinates), using spatial k-d trees, and using more than one nearest neighbor.
+`gtfs-segments` overcomes these challenges by increasing the route resolution (i.e., adding points in between geo-coordinates), using spatial k-d trees, and using more than one nearest neighbor.
 The increase in resolution allows stops to be snapped to nearby points.
-Using k-d trees [@maneewongvatana1999analysis] reduces the time complexity to $O(nlog(m))$ and makes it possible to compare among several snapping points without added computation. \autoref{fig:interpolate} shows a difficult example route where initially snapping to the nearest point produces out-of-order stops (3/4/2) and stop 5 is snapped far away from its location.
-Increasing resolution (second panel) fixes 5's location problem but the ordering problem persists.
-In addition to the increase in resolution, by using `k=3` nearest neighbors, we find a proper ordering (last panel).
+Using k-d trees reduces the time complexity to $O(nlog(m))$ and makes it possible to compare among several snapping points without added computation. \autoref{fig:interpolate} shows an example where initially snapping to the nearest point produces out-of-order stops (3/4/2) and stop 5 is snapped far away from its location.
+Increasing the resolution (second panel) fixes 5's location problem but the ordering problem persists.
+By using `k=3` nearest neighbors, we find a proper ordering (last panel).
 Once every stop has been snapped to a geo-coordinate on the route shape, the shape is segmented between stops and each segment's geometry is stored in a GeoDataFrame.
-For each trip, we start with `k=3` for the neighbors and double `k` until we find the correct sequence of stops or remove the corresponding trip.
-On average, fewer than 1% of trips fail, which can be manually corrected and validated by agencies.

 \begin{figure}[!h]
 \centering